wanforge/quotes/README.md

 - 🎆 I walk slowly, but I never walk backward.
 - 🎆 If you do not change direction, you may end up where you are heading.
 - 🎎 I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.
+- 🎙️ It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.
 - 🎤 If you spend your whole life waiting for the storm, you'll never enjoy the sunshine.
 - 🎯 I am not bothered by the fact that I am unknown.
 I am bothered when I do not know others.
 - 🎯 I have just three things to teach: simplicity, patience, compassion.
 These three are your greatest treasures.